tbrouns/paser/README.md

 ```

 The `loadPath` folder should include one or more folders for specific experimental sessions.
 Here, we have two such folders called `Session_1` and `Session_1_Condition`.
-Each session folder then contains one or more folders for specific blocks that hold the raw data files.
+Each session folder then contains one or more folders for specific experimental blocks that hold the raw data files.
 In the case of `Session_1_Condition`, we have the `Block_0M` and `Block_1M`, which contain the `continuous` files.
 To be clear, the names `Session` and `Block` are arbitrary here, you can use any other name you desire.

+##### Note on experimental "sessions" and "blocks"

+Experimental sessions are processed separately from one-another, unless specified otherwise (see `parameters.txtfile`).
+Experimental blocks, on the other hand, are processed together for each probe within an experimental session.

+This is based on the assumption that the electrodes will drift between experimental sessions, but roughly remain in the same position between experimental blocks in the same session.

+#### `parameters.savePath`

+For `parameters.savePath` select the folder where you want to save the output MAT files.
+Folders are automatically created to match the `loadPath` directory tree.

+##### Example for the directory tree under `parameters.loadPath`:

+The folders `Session_1` and `Session_1_Condition` will be created in `savePath`, which will contain the output MAT files for the corresponding sessions.

+#### `parameters.subject`

+All data that is loaded from `parameters.loadPath` is assumed to come from the same animal.
+In `parameters.subject` you should specify a unique character string for identification of the subject animal.
+When processing more than one animal, you should always change the `parameters.loadPath` and `parameters.subject` fields for each animal.

+#### `parameters.nelectrodes`

+The number of channels of the polytrode should be indicated by `parameters.nelectrodes`.
+Each block folder should then contain a number of `continuous` files equal to the number of polytrodes multiplied by `parameters.nelectrodes`.

+#### `parameters.extension`

+The extension of the raw data files.
+Right now this should always be set to `continuous`.

+#### `parameters.rawpattern`

+We use this field to decide which files should be loaded from the `parameters.loadPath` directory and to determine which raw data files go with which probe (see example below).
+The pattern specified by `parameters.rawpattern` must immediately be followed by an integer in the filename.
+In turn, the integer should immediately be followed by the file extension or by an underscore.

+##### Example for the directory tree under `parameters.loadPath`:

-However, we must note that we have two types of `continuous` files here.
+We have two types of `continuous` files (`*ADC*.continuous` and `*CH*.continuous`).
 We only wish to load the `100_CH*.continuous` ones.
-We can differentiate between the two types using `parameters.filepattern`, which should be set to `parameters.filepattern = 'CH'` in this case, because that is the common pattern between them.
+We can differentiate between the two types using `parameters.rawpattern`, which should be set to `parameters.rawpattern = 'CH'` in this case, because that is the common pattern between them.

-The pattern specified by `parameters.filepattern` must immediately be followed by an integer in the filename.
-In turn, the integer should immediately be followed by the file extension or by an underscore.
-This integer is used to determine which channels belong to which probe.
-For example, if we are using a tetrode, then the channels `{*CH1,*CH2,*CH3,*CH4}.continuous` are the channels for the first tetrode.
+If we are using a tetrode, then the channels `{*CH1,*CH2,*CH3,*CH4}.continuous` are the channels for the first tetrode.

+#### `parameters.blockpattern`

-Depending on the experimental conditions, you may wish to vary some kind of experimental variable across different blocks.
+Depending on the experimental conditions, you may wish to vary some kind of experimental variable across different experimental blocks.
 If you indicate the value of the variable in the block folder name, then it will be extracted and saved by setting `parameters.blockpattern`.
 Any value between the underscore and the specified pattern is recorded.

+##### Example for the directory tree under `parameters.loadPath`:

-If we set `parameters.blockpattern = 'M'`, we would get 0 and 1 for the blocks in `Session_1_Condition`.
+If we set `parameters.blockpattern = 'M'`, we would get `0` and `1` for the blocks in the `Session_1_Condition` folder.

+#### `parameters.stimpattern`

 Furthermore, you can also differentiate between different session types and only process one particular type of session.
-First set the different session types in `parameters.patterns` and in `parameters.type` which type you wish to process.
+The session type that you wish to process should be set by `parameters.patterns`.

+##### Example for the directory tree under `parameters.loadPath`:

-If we only want to process the 'Condition' sessions, we would have to specify `parameters.patterns = {'condition'}` and `parameters.type = 'condition'` (not case sensitive).
+If we only want to process the "*Condition" sessions (e.g. for the directory tree under `parameters.loadPath`, we would have to specify `parameters.patterns = {'condition'}` (not case sensitive).

+#### `parameters.process`

 The session folders you wish to process can be directly specified as well by setting `parameters.process` to `'given'`
-and giving the session names as a cell array in `parameters.folders` (e.g. `parameters.folders = {'Session_1_Condition'}`).
-You can also set `parameters.process` to `'from'` to process the data starting from a specific session, where the starting session is specified in `parameters.folders` as a cell.
+and giving the session names as a cell array in `parameters.folders`.
+You can also set `parameters.process` to `'from'` to process the data starting from a specific session, where the starting session is specified in `parameters.folders` as a single cell.

+##### Example for the directory tree under `parameters.loadPath`:

+We could set `parameters.folders = {'Session_1_Condition'}` in order to only process the `Session_1_Condition` folder and thus ignore the `Session_1` folder.

+#### `parameters.overwrite`

-Otherwise, `parameters.process` can be set to `'new'` when you only want to process sessions for which no output MAT files exist in the `savePath`, or `'all'` if you want to process every single session and overwrite any existing data.
+Set `parameters.overwrite = false` if you only want to process sessions for which no output MAT files exist in `parameters.savePath`.
+Alternatively, set `parameters.overwrite = true` if you want to process every single session and overwrite any existing data.

-Lastly, ...
-[INCLUDE INFO ABOUT TXTFILE FIELD]

-#### Note on blocks

-We assume that blocks occur one after another during the experiment, which means that the electrodes will remain in the same position.
-Therefore, we always perform spike sorting across different blocks for each probe within a session.

-#### Polytrode channels

-The number of channels of the polytrode should be indicated by `parameters.nelectrodes`.
-Each block folder should then contain a number of `continuous` files equal to the number of polytrodes multiplied by `parameters.nelectrodes`.

-#### Save directory
+#### `parameters.txtfile`

-For `parameters.savePath` select the folder where you want to save the output MAT files.
-Folders are automatically created to match the `loadPath` directory tree.
-So, in the example given above, the folders `Session_1` and `Session_1_Condition` will be created in `savePath`, which will contain the output MAT files for the corresponding sessions.
+Multiple sessions can also be processed together by creating a TXT file and specifying on each line the sessions that should be combined.
+A whitespace should be left between each session name.
+This is useful when sessions are recorded immediately after one another, so we can assume that the electrodes have not drifted significantly.

+##### Example for the directory tree under `parameters.loadPath`:

+We can create a TXT file containing just the following line to process the two sessions together:
+`Session_1 Session_1_Condition`

+More lines can be added for more session combinations, e.g:
+`Session_2 Session_2_Condition_1 Session_2_Condition_2`

 ### Output files

-As mentioned earlier, a MAT file will be saved for each probe to the `savePath` for the current session.
+As mentioned under `parameters.savePath`, a MAT file will be saved for each probe to the `savePath` for the current session.
 These files have the following naming convention:

 `PSR_%SubjectName%_%Session%_P%ProbeNumber%.mat`